HES 100. Lifestyles and Health. (1 h)

 HES 382.
 Individual Study.
 (1-2 h)

-Independent study directed by a faculty adviser.
-The student must consult the adviser before registering for this course.
+Independent study directed by a faculty advisor.
+The student must consult the advisor before registering for this course.
 Open only to majors.
 May be repeated for up to 4 hours of credit.
 P-POI.

 HES 384.
 Special Topics in Health and Exercise Science.
 (1-3 h)